 The Marshal’s ability reads:

 “When Resplendent Marshal enters the battlefield or dies, you may exile another creature card from your graveyard.
 When you do, put a +1/+1 counter on each creature you control other than Resplendent Marshal that shares a creature type with the exiled card.”

 The first thought that came to me was that Resplendent Marshal makes an Angel tribal deck even more powerful, based on the early Kaldheim spoilers.
 Also, while the Marshal doesn’t put a counter on itself, it could put a counter on another copy of Resplendent Marshal also in play.
 Other players saw this Marshal being powerful in a Green/White Warrior deck, especially if more +1/+1 counter shenanigans are released in the set.

-The obvious home for Resplendent Marshal is Humans, mono-white and otherwise.
+The obvious homes for Resplendent Marshal are Humans and Clerics, mono-white and otherwise.
 Likely, this card sees play beyond Standard, where exiling a one-drop or two-drop from your graveyard for a go-wide boost is hardly an issue.
-Yes, even token-happy decks can benefit from Resplendent Marshal, as long as those tokens share a creature type with the exiled creature.
+Even token decks can benefit from Resplendent Marshal, as long as those tokens share a creature type with the exiled creature.

 Don’t sleep on Resplendent Marshal, as cheap Angel creatures tend to work their way into more places than you’d expect.
 In my experience, Angels continue to be one of the most popular tribes in Magic for a reason, as they continue to find their way to give competitive decks a versatile weapon.